wgleee/wgleee.github.io/source/_posts/mysql-slave-restore-2.md

 ---
-title: Percona-XtraBackup 快速重建 MySQL 从库
+title: Percona-XtraBackup 快速重建 MYSQL 从库
 date: 2018-03-14 15:56:14
 categories: mysql
 tags:
   - mysql
 ---

+The Percona XtraBackup tools provide a method of performing a hot backup of your MySQL data while the system is running.
+Percona XtraBackup is a free, online, open source, complete database backups solution for all versions of Percona Server for MySQL, MySQL® and MariaDB®.
+Percona XtraBackup performs online non-blocking, tightly compressed, highly secure full backups on transactional systems so that applications remain fully available during planned maintenance windows.

-> 本文将介绍如何使用 xtrabackup 快速重建 mysql 从库
+本文将介绍如何使用 xtrabackup 快速重建 MYSQL 从库
 <!-- more -->

 ## 安装 Percona-XtraBackup